withastro/docs/src/pages/en/guides/migrate-to-astro/from-nextjs.md

 Astro uses a `src/` folder at the root of your project to contain all your source code files, and a `public/` folder for non-code assets such as fonts and images.

 Next places all folders at the root of your project, and `public/` exists alongside your code folders.

+Here are some tips for converting a Next.js project to Astro.
+This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.

 ## Switch from Next.js to Astro